onap/integration/docs/docs_vFWDT.rst

 - Next, APPC performs the DistributeTraffic action like it is shown on Figure 1 and Figure 2 (**25-31**).
 If operation is completed properly traffic should be redirected to vFW 2 and vSINK 2 instance.
 If not, workflow is stopped (**32**).

-- Finally, APPC executes the DistributeTrafficCheck action on vFW 1 in order to verify that it does not receives any traffic anymore (**34-40**) and on vFW 2 in order to verify that it receives traffic forwrdd from vFW 2 (**43-49**)
+- Finally, APPC executes the DistributeTrafficCheck action on vFW 1 in order to verify that it does not receives any traffic anymore (**34-40**) and on vFW 2 in order to verify that it receives traffic forwarded from vFW 2 (**43-49**)

 Scenario Setup
 --------------